-- Create an assembly of pre-existing toy dump truck
+- Create an assembly of a pre-existing toy dump truck.

 - Create vise parts you modeled to create vise assembly.
 Learn to use view manager to create and display Exploded views.

-Introduction to constraint based modeling, assembly, detailing & making changes utilizing the latest release of Pro/ENGINEER.
-This Creo training course is developed for new users who want to become proficient learning Creo all in one week.
+Introduction to constraint based modeling, assembly, detailing, and making changes utilizing the latest release of Creo (Pro/ENGINEER).
+This Creo training course is developed for new users who want to become proficient learning Creo in just one week.
 We help you learn Creo not read to you from an exercise.
 In this course we help design engineers learn how to make changes quickly to set them up for becoming expert faster.
-As with all Design-engine classes participants keep the training material login and password for life.
+As with all Design Engine classes participants keep the training material login and password for life.